 MOSCOW Jan 20 (Reuters) - President Vladimir Putin has instructed Russia's central bank to reduce borrowing costs for "productive" companies, the Kremlin said on its website on Monday.

 The directive may increase the pressure on central bank Governor Elvira Nabiullina to soften the bank's tough anti-inflationary policy.
 The bank has resisted cuts in its key policy rate for over a year despite an abrupt economic slowdown.

 However, the phrasing of Putin's order, one of several issued to governmental bodies for implementation this year, suggests that he wants the central bank to come up with a targeted scheme.

-The order recommends the bank to work on "stimulating a lowering of the level of interest rates on rouble loans provided to organizations active in the productive sphere".
+The order recommends the bank to work on "stimulating a lowering of the level of interest rates on rouble loans provided to organisations active in the productive sphere".

 Russian policymakers have long been concerned by the small role of manufacturing in an economy heavily dependent on commodity exports.

 While many Russian companies complain of high borrowing costs, the central bank has insisted that lowering policy interest rates would be counter-productive at present, fuelling inflation without boosting long-term economic growth.